VS

-The Peugeot 208 (Hatchback) is powered by a Petrol MHEV, Petrol or Electric engine and comes with a Automatic or Manuel transmission.
-In comparison, the VW T-Cross (SUV) features a Petrol engine and a Manuel or Automatic gearbox.
+The Peugeot 208 (Hatchback) comes with a Petrol, Electric or Petrol MHEV engine and Manuel or Automatic transmission.
+In comparison, the VW T-Cross (SUV) features a Petrol engine with Manuel or Automatic transmission.

-When it comes to boot capacity, the Peugeot 208 offers 309 L, while the VW T-Cross provides 455 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 156 HP of the Peugeot 208 or the 150 HP of the VW T-Cross suits your needs better.
+When it comes to boot capacity, the Peugeot 208 offers 352 L, while the VW T-Cross provides 455 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 156 HP of the Peugeot 208 or the 150 HP of the VW T-Cross suits your needs better.

 The Peugeot 208 exudes a distinctive French charm, combining sleek lines with an assertive stance on the road.
 Inside, it offers a modern and sophisticated cabin, complete with intuitive technology and high-quality finishes to enhance the driving experience.
 Its agile handling and efficient performance make it a delightful choice for both city commuting and longer journeys.